MohamedHassan2004/MohamedHassan2004/README.md

 # Hi there! 👋 I'm Mohamed Hassan

 ## About Me ℹ️
-🎓 I am a third-year Computer Science student at Helwan University, specializing in full-stack development with a focus on backend development using .NET.
+🎓 I am a Senior Computer Science student at Helwan University, specializing in full-stack development with a focus on backend development using .NET.
 I have a strong passion for technology and problem-solving, and I thrive in environments where innovation and creativity are encouraged.

 💻 My journey in tech has led me to develop a robust skill set in both frontend and backend technologies, with a particular focus on building scalable and efficient applications.